SigmaDock: Untwisting Molecular Docking With Fragment-Based SE(3) Diffusion: Method

 To faithfully sample rigid body fragments, we first need to justify that samples in $\SE(3)^m$ drawn from the conformational manifold $\mathcal{M}_c$ can be consistently aligned to the bound manifold $(\mathcal{M}_b)$, whose distribution $\pi_{\mathcal{M}_b}$ represents the target (data) distribution of bound states.
 We verify this by aligning ligand conformations from $\mathcal{M}_c$ to ${\mathcal{M}_b}$ via joint roto–translational and torsional registration.
 Concretely, let $\vx_c\sim \pi_{\mathcal{M}_c}(\cdot)$ denote a conformer on $\mathcal{M}_c$ and let $\boldsymbol{\phi}_c\in\mathbb{T}^k$ represent the corresponding dihedral angles which define the $k$ torsional bonds in $\vx_c$.
 Let $\psi(\boldsymbol{\phi}_c):\mathbb{T}^{k}\rightarrow\mathbb{R}^{|\G_\text{ligand}|\times3}$ denote the invertible map, where $\mathbb{T}^k =(S^1)^k\cong SO(2)^k$ is the hypertorous defining the space of dihedrals.
 With $(p, R)\in\SE(3)$ representing global rigid motion, we use the total map

 and perform Kabsch alignment jointly with torsional adjustment by solving

 Empirically, we find that the RMSDs between experimentally bound poses $\vx_b$ and their corresponding aligned conformers $\vx_b'=\Psi(p^\star, R^\star,\boldsymbol{\phi}^\star)$ are substantially below both (i) standard error rates reported by docking baselines \citep{buttenschoen2024posebusters, harris2023PoseCheck}, and (ii) the commonly used success threshold of 2\AA.
 This provides sufficient support to claim that the variability in bond lengths and bond angles subsumed in $\mathcal{M}_c$ can be generally ignored in the task protein-ligand docking.
 Crucially, this allows us to treat bound states as being approximately contained in the set of structures reachable by torsions and $\SE(3)$ transforms on conformers drawn from $\pi_{\mathcal{M}_c}$: for any $\vx_c\in\mathcal{M}_c$ and $\vx_b\in\mathcal{M}_b$, we can align $\vx_c$ to $\vx_b$ with negligible error such that $\text{RMSD}(\vx_b, \vx_b')\ll2$\AA.
 See Figure \ref{fig:conformation}\hyperref[fig:conformation]{b} for an aligned example and Appendix \ref{sec:app-alignment} for additional results and empirical analysis.
 This empirical inclusion is paramount to our approach as it justifies assembling our stationary distribution from fragments sampled from $\mathcal{M}_c$, without falling out of distribution.
-Throughout the remainder of the paper, we will absorb the alignment into the notation by writing $\vx \leftarrow \vx_b \leftarrow \vx_b'$.
+Throughout the remainder of the paper, we will absorb the alignment into the notation by writing $\vx \leftarrow \vx_b \leftarrow \vx_b'$, \reb{where we use the aligned conformation $\vx_b'$ at the start of forward noising process.}